Pilatus PC-6 Porter: Development

 The initial turbine-powered models of the PC-6 were equipped with the Astazou II powerplant, however complaints on the reliability of this engine led to another early turboprop powerplant becoming available for the PC-6.
-This was the Garrett Air Research TPE 331.
+This was the Garrett AiResearch TPE 331.
 Some operators such as Air America chose to retrofit their Astazou II-powered PC-6s with the TPE 331 engine.
 In May 1966, the first PC-6 to be equipped with the Pratt & Whitney Canada PT6A engine performed its maiden flight.

-To offset rising labour and manufacturing costs in Switzerland, Pilatus distributed manufacturing work on the PC-6 to other countries; in 1993, Czech Republic-based Letov Kbely began manufacturing activity upon the type.
+To offset rising labour and manufacturing costs in Switzerland, Pilatus distributed manufacturing work on the PC-6 to other countries; in 1993, Czech Republic–based Letov Kbely began manufacturing activity upon the type.
 Its unit cost in 2010 was $1,900,000.
 In 2013, Pilatus formed a joint venture with Beijing Tian Xing Jian Yu Science Co., Ltd. to locally manufacture the PC-6 and the newer Pilatus PC-12 in Chongqing, China; initially this facility performed subassembly work on the fuselage, and later other elements such as the wings and moving surfaces, which were transported to Pilatus' final assembly facility in Stans, Switzerland.
 Global production of the PC-6 will eventually be transferred to the Chongqing facility.
 On 11 December 2014, the first Chinese-assembled PC-6 fuselage was completed.
 In 2014, the majority of PC-6s delivered that year were to Chinese customers.
 By April 2016, around 20 PC-6s were in operation in the Chinese market; the type has often been used to replace the Antonov An-2, being reportedly cheaper to operate.